 - When so ever the router finds a change in the topology, routing protocol advertises that particular topology change to all other routers.

-Dynamic routing is considered easy to configure on large networks and also it is more intuitive than static routing at a selection of the best route, detection of the route changes and also a discovery of the remote networks.
+Dynamic routing is considered easy to configure on large networks, and also, it is more intuitive than static routing at a selection of the best route, detection of the route changes and also a discovery of the remote networks.

 But, since the routers always share updates, they always consume bandwidth more than it consumes in static routing.
-The routers CPUs, as well as RAM, also face loads which are added as a result of protocols of routing.
+The routers CPUs, as well as RAM, also face loads that are added as a result of protocols of routing.
 At last, dynamic routing is considered to be less secure than static routing.

 Advantages of Dynamic Routing